sodelalbert/online_bookstore_taf/README.md

    Sensitive information such as API keys and credentials are managed using GitHub Secrets.
 These secrets are injected into the workflow environment at runtime, ensuring they are never exposed in logs or version control.

 - **Test Results and Reporting:**
-   After each test run, detailed reports are generated and uploaded as workflow artifacts.
-This makes it easy for contributors and reviewers to access test results directly from the GitHub Actions interface, supporting transparent and efficient collaboration.
+   After each test run, detailed reports—including consolidated logs—are generated and uploaded as workflow artifacts.
+Contributors and reviewers can easily download these reports and logs directly from the GitHub Actions interface, ensuring transparent and efficient collaboration.

 The CI/CD setup ensures that every code change is automatically validated, securely tested, and clearly reported, streamlining the development and deployment process.